drkutuzov/drkutuzov.github.io/faq.md

 layout: default
 ---
 # {{ site.faq }}
-## Your survivals depends on knowing the answers.
+## Your survival depends on knowing the answers to these questions